11 January 2022

 A foreign judgment must be registered in Jersey in order to be enforceable.

-Where a judgment is not registrable under the 1960 Law, a fresh action must be started.
-The unsatisfied foreign judgment forms the cause of action and summary judgment may be sought.
+Where a judgment is not registrable under the 1960 Law, a fresh action must be started and summary judgment may be sought.

-Once enforceable, the mechanisms available to the creditor for enforcement are those described in paragraph 9.4 above.
+Once enforceable, the mechanisms available to the creditor for enforcement are those described in 9.4 Enforcement Mechanisms of a Domestic Judgment.

 Levels of Appeal or Review to a Litigation